Hemochromatosis is a disorder where too much iron builds up in your body. Sometimes it’s called “iron overload.”

 - Foggy memory

-Sometimes people don’t get any symptoms of hemochromatosis until problems arise.
+Sometimes people don’t get any symptoms of hemochromatosis until other problems arise.
 These may include:

 - Liver problems, including cirrhosis (scarring) of the liver